BenoitBellegarde/UltimateTab/README.md

 2. Navigate to the project directory using the terminal or command prompt.
 3. Run `npm install` or `yarn install` to install the dependencies.
 4. Run `npm run dev` or `yarn dev` to start the development server.
+5. Create `.env.local` file and add a variable `YOUTUBE_API_KEY` with a YouTube API key as value to get backing tracks
-5. Open http://localhost:3000 in your web browser to see Ultimate Tab running.
+6. Open http://localhost:3000 in your web browser to see Ultimate Tab running.

-## Features

-- Browse guitar tabs scraped from Ultimate Guitar
-- Chords visualizer
-- Add tabs to your favorites playlist
-- Link your Spotify account to listen to the track while learning the tab (_in development_)
-- Import your Spotify playlists directly into Ultimate Tab (_in development_)
-- Enjoy an ads-free, modern, and responsive interface
-- Dark mode support

 ## Contributing